 The Department of Chemistry offers programs of study and research leading to thesis based M.S. and Ph.D. degrees.
 A wide range of research projects are available in analytical, inorganic, materials, organic, physical, polymer, and sustainable materials chemistry.
 In addition, many of our faculty are actively engaged in interdisciplinary research projects.
+Check out our FAQ page for answers to specific questions.

 The general requirements for admission to programs leading to advanced degrees are described in the general section of the Graduate Catalog (http://gradcatalog.umaine.edu/index.php).
 Candidates for advanced degrees in the Department of Chemistry typically are expected to have completed the minimum undergraduate program established by the American Chemical Society Committee on Professional Training.